-Brown label ATM (also known as BLA ATM) refers to an ATM where the machine’s money management and connectivity to financial systems are provided by a bank (known as sponsor bank) but the machine is owned by the manufacturer (known as a service provider or vendor) and offered under a lease to the bank.
-The ATM machine carries the branding of the bank but isn’t owned by the bank.
+A Brown Label ATM, also known as BLA ATM, is an automated teller machine where the money management and connectivity to financial systems are provided by a bank, referred to as the sponsor bank.
+However, the machine itself is owned by the manufacturer, also known as a service provider or vendor, and it is offered to the bank through a lease agreement.
+Although the ATM carries the branding of the bank, it is not owned by the bank.

-Larger financial institutions, including Axis and ICICI Bank, as well as smaller banks, like Dhanlaxmi and RBL, are now using the “brown label ATM” concept.
-In fact, most ATMs in India now operate as brown label ATM as banks have shifted away from the earlier model of outright purchase of the ATM machine and bearing the cost of service.
-The brown-label ATM model is popular due to its cost-sharing nature which greatly benefits banks.
+Leading financial institutions like Axis and ICICI Bank, along with smaller banks such as Dhanlaxmi and RBL, have embraced the “brown-label ATM” concept.
+In fact, the majority of ATMs in India now operate as brown-label ATMs, as banks have moved away from the traditional approach of outright purchasing the machines and bearing all service costs.
+The popularity of the brown-label ATM model stems from its cost-sharing nature, which significantly benefits banks.

-The brown label ATM model has emerged as a viable substitute of white label ATMs and bank-owned ATMs.
+Overall, the brown-label ATM model has emerged as a viable alternative to white label ATMs and bank-owned ATMs.

-As mentioned above, the major USP of the brown label concept is the cost savings for banks.
-Under the model, capital expenditure is undertaken by the service provider and banks subsequently pay the service provider on per transaction basis or through a monthly fee.
+As mentioned earlier, the primary unique selling point (USP) of the brown-label ATM concept is the cost savings it offers to banks.
+In this model, the initial capital expenditure is borne by the service provider, and the banks, in turn, compensate the service provider based on either a per transaction basis or through a monthly fee.

-The major services for which the bank pays the service providers are cash management, network monitoring, security services and housekeeping.
+The services for which the banks make payments to the service providers include cash management, network monitoring, security services, and housekeeping.

-Profitability analysis of Brown label ATMs in India:
+Now, let’s delve into the profitability analysis of Brown-label ATMs in India:

 |Parameter||Value in INR|

 |Profit per transaction||3.3|